Skip to main content

 docker logs otel-collector 2>&1 | grep -i "traces"

-2. Look for expected span names — depending on your approach:
+2. Look for expected span names:

 3. Open Scout - navigate to the Traces view and filter by service.name = your-app-name.
 You should see spans arriving within 30 seconds of app activity.